-Proposed Actions for the Management of Polar Bear in Quebec, the Eeyou Marine Region and the Nunavik Marine Region

-Objective #1: Establish a management system, based on the best available information, that reflects Inuit and Cree values and that can be adapted as necessary to ensure the long-term persistence of polar bears in the management plan area.
+Proposed Actions for the Management of Polar Bear in Quebec, the Eeyou Marine Region and the Nunavik Marine Region Objective #1: Establish a management system, based on the best available information, that reflects Inuit and Cree values and that can be adapted as necessary to ensure the long-term persistence of polar bears in the management plan area.
 Approach 1.1 Review and, as appropriate, renew the 1984 Anguvigaq Polar Bear Regulations and all commitments made therein. • Action 1.1.1 Review the commitments made under the 1984 Anguvigaq Polar Bear Regulations and identify changes needed to align these commitments with present-day realities. • Action 1.1.2 Formally recognize/adopt revised regulations, as relevant for each of the management partners and, where appropriate, have them enshrined in formal regulation by the responsible governments.
-Approach 1.2 Base polar bear management decisions upon the best available information. • Action 1.2.1 Develop clear policies and/or guidelines for the integration of Traditional Knowledge and Science in decision-making, to aid the creation of a fully representative management system. ■ Action 1.2.2 Factor ecosystemic variables into polar bear management decisions (e.g., health and abundance of prey, impacts of climate change and anthropogenic activities, etc.). ■ Action 1.2.3 Recognize the value of Inuit and Cree knowledge and their approaches to wildlife management and integrate those approaches with knowledge gained through scientific research during decision-making.
+Approach 1.2 Base polar bear management decisions upon the best available information. ■ Action 1.2.1 Develop clear policies and/or guidelines for the integration of Traditional Knowledge and Science in decision-making, to aid the creation of a fully representative management system. ■ Action 1.2.2 Factor ecosystemic variables into polar bear management decisions (e.g., health and abundance of prey, impacts of climate change and anthropogenic activities, etc.).

-Approach 1.3 Revise the harvest registration process with the goal of achieving complete reporting of all human-caused mortality of polar bears. ■ Action 1.3.1 Identify common obstacles encountered within the current registration process. ■ Action 1.3.2 1.3.2 Identify most appropriate organization to administer/oversee harvest registration at the community level. • Action 1.3.3 Establish clear protocol for harvest reporting and ensure all necessary implementation tools are in place. ■ Action 1.3.4 Develop and implement a communications plan and public outreach tools that ensure familiarity with process and the importance of complete registration of the harvest. ■ Action 1.3.5 Regularly assess effectiveness of the harvest registration system and identify necessary improvements, including implementation of regulatory mechanisms if voluntary reporting is ineffective.
+■ Action 1.2.3 Recognize the value of Inuit and Cree knowledge and their approaches to wildlife management and integrate those approaches with knowledge gained through scientific research during decision-making.
+Approach 1.3 Revise the harvest registration process with the goal of achieving complete reporting of all human-caused mortality of polar bears. ■ Action 1.3.1 Identify common obstacles encountered within the current registration process. ■ Action 1.3.2 Identify most appropriate organization to administer/oversee harvest registration at the community level. • Action 1.3.3 Establish clear protocol for harvest reporting and ensure all necessary implementation tools are in place. ■ Action 1.3.4 Develop and implement a communications plan and public outreach tools that ensure familiarity with process and the importance of complete registration of the harvest. ■ Action 1.3.5 Regularly assess effectiveness of the harvest registration system and identify necessary improvements, including implementation of regulatory mechanisms if voluntary reporting is ineffective.
 Approach 1.4 Implement a harvest management system that provides the tools necessary to achieve agreed-upon management objectives and long-term persistence of polar bear subpopulations; these can include mechanisms such as NQLs and TAT.
-Action 1.4.1 For each subpopulation, review its status, identify management objectives and determine whether the current management system: a) is sufficient to ensure that harvesting is sustainable, in line with the principles of conservation and consistent with the management objectives; and b) does not unduly limit Inuit/Cree harvesting rights.
-For subpopulations where the existing management system is deemed to be inadequate to address a conservation concern, or when it unduly restricts harvesting rights: a) amend the current management system as appropriate to address the issue identified; and ■ Action 1.4.2 b) ensure that communities are informed of the options, and allowed an opportunity to provide input; and c) initiate decision-making processes defined under the JBNQA, NILCA and EMRLCA, as necessary and make all attempts to ensure that management decisions are aligned with the processes occurring in neighboring jurisdictions.
+Approach 1.4 management objectives and long-term persistence of polar bear subpopulations; these can include Approach 1.4 Action 1.4.1 management objectives and long-term persistence of polar bear subpopulations; these can include mechanisms such as NQLs and TAT.
+For each subpopulation, review its status, identify management objectives and determine whether the management objectives and long-term persistence of polar bear subpopulations; these can include mechanisms such as NQLs and TAT.
+For each subpopulation, review its status, identify management objectives and determine whether the current management system: a) is sufficient to ensure that harvesting is sustainable, in line with the principles of conservation and management objectives and long-term persistence of polar bear subpopulations; these can include mechanisms such as NQLs and TAT.
+For each subpopulation, review its status, identify management objectives and determine whether the current management system: a) is sufficient to ensure that harvesting is sustainable, in line with the principles of conservation and consistent with the management objectives; and c) initiate decision-making processes defined under the JBNQA, NILCA and EMRLCA, as necessary and make all attempts to ensure that management decisions are aligned with the processes occurring in neighboring jurisdictions.